LANAP Gum Laser Treatment- Fort Lauderdale, FL

 Is there a less invasive way to treat my gum disease and save my teeth?

 Yes! but with limitation.
-Treatment for gum disease aims to
+Treatment for gum disease aims to remove

-line.
+calculus (tartar) and bacterial plaque from under the gum line.
 In its early stages, gum problems can often be treated with

-planing which is essentially a deep cleaning under the gum line
+scaling and root planing which is essentially a deep cleaning under the gum line after numbing the teeth and gums.

-or advanced gum disease and bone loss, more sophisticated treatment
+For patients with more moderate or advanced gum disease and bone loss, more sophisticated treatment is often required to properly

-disease-causing calculus (tartar) and to repair and regenerate lost
+clean out deeper deposits of disease-causing calculus (tartar) and to repair and regenerate lost bone that supports the teeth.

-treatment without cutting or stitching and with minimal discomfort
+Laser gum treatment now permits treatment without cutting or stitching

-following the procedure.
+and with minimal discomfort following the procedure.

-Laser treatment vs. traditional gum surgery
+LANAP vs. traditional gum surgery

 LANAP